 What you know and learn that informs your view of the world, your industry and business?
 What skills do you have that helps you be successful in your business?
 Your knowledge of business, industry and specific aspects of your business and markets is essential for your business success.
 Similarly, you may need specific skills to succeed in your business.
 Typical sources of knowledge and skills are colleges, universities, training programs, online MOOCs (massive online open courses), conferences, seminars and such.
 You can also acquire knowledge and skills on-the-job.

-Business or commercial acumen is the understanding of how a business makes money.
-It requires an understanding of the different function of a business – finance, marketing, operations, strategy, etc., the interrelationships between them and how they affect the various financial measures of a business.
+Your Business Acumen or commercial acumen is your understanding of the different functions of a business – finance, marketing, operations, strategy, etc., the interrelationships between them and how they constitute a business that generates revenues and profits.
 A person with good business acumen knows how a business can and does make money, how to monitor the health of a business and which levers can be pulled to achieve business outcomes.
-A large number of people who are in business are fairly illiterate on this measure leaving a few people in senior positions to pull the strings and drive the ship.
+A large number of people in business are fairly illiterate on business acumen leaving a few people in senior positions with the understanding to manage the business.

-There may be certain norms and expectations for certain professions and roles that one has to develop.
-It may be stamina required for a frequent business travelers or ability to work long hours for those in other professions.
-Or, it could be that you need to have a certain image for success.
+There are norms and expectations for each profession and role that one has to understand and conform to.
+It may be stamina required for a frequent business travelers, ability to work long night hours for those in other professions or it could be that you need to have a certain image for success.
 Do you know how you need to look, become and play the part for success in your business?

-Are you building your personal brand and positioning it in a manner that enhances your ability to succeed in your business - for the industry, geography and business you are in?
+Your Personal Brand - Are you building your personal brand and positioning it in a manner that enhances your ability to succeed in your business - for the industry, geography and business you are in?
 Have you defined your brand identity and do you promote it to the audience you are targeting?

 Success in business is not a one-person sport.
-Social skills are about being effective at networking, relating to people, building relationships, influencing them and leveraging them for business success.
+Social skills are about being effective at networking, relating, communicating, building relationships, influencing and leveraging people for business success.

-Marketing to feed the top of the sales funnel, business development to develop the prospects, sales to close sales and customer relationship management to keep the customers you have.
-Marketing attracts prospects and works with sales to qualify them as leads and converted to customers.
+Every business requires marketing to feed the top of the sales funnel, business development to develop the prospects, sales to close them and customer relationship management to retain them.
 Customer relationship management retains customers and keeps them happy.
-Businesses without customers are not businesses and those that cannot hold onto their existing customers run themselves into the ground looking for new ones.
+Businesses without customers are not really businesses and those that cannot hold onto customers die.

 Smart business people know that the key to building high quality repeatable solutions that can scale in the marketplace come from implementing good processes and systems.